Tourism in the Maldives: Health concerns

-On 24 May 2021, Maldives had the world's fastest-growing COVID-19 outbreak, with the highest number of infections per million people over the prior 7 and 14 days, according to data compiled by Bloomberg.
+On 24 May 2021, Maldives had the world's fastest-growing COVID-19 outbreak, with the highest number of infections per thousand people over the prior 7 and 14 days, according to data compiled by Bloomberg.
 Doctors warned that increasing demand for COVID-19 care could hinder their ability to handle other health emergencies in the Maldives.

 Environmental concerns

 Ecotourism

 There is some promotion of ecotourism in the Maldives, with resorts emphasizing recycling of heat that is wasted in producing electricity and stricter policies of waste disposal.

 Nevertheless, the Maldives have frequently come under criticism for their lack of protection of the local shark populations, which have sharply decreased after being hunted extensively for decades.
 In some areas, sharks have entirely disappeared.
 Sharks are hunted primarily for their fins.
 Shark fins are exported from the Maldives to other countries in Asia, where they are regarded as a delicacy.
 The fins are amputated from the live animals, which are then thrown back alive into the sea.
 Although this practice is prohibited by law in the Maldives, these laws are not respected or enforced by the local authorities.

 In 2001, a local environmental organization called Seamarc/Marine savers (known onsite as Reefscapers), set up an ambitious program of reimplantation of coral in damaged areas, on the basis of resort sponsorship.

-"There are big challenges that come with the advantages of the islands' tourist assets, however," said Richard Damania, World Bank Lead Environmental Economist.
-"The country's coral reefs, which protect it from storm surges and serve as the main attraction for the tourism-driven economy, are in danger of being damaged or destroyed by poorly handled waste disposal methods."

 Natural environment

-Its tourism industry is today the Maldives' largest revenue generator.
+The Maldives' tourism industry is the country's largest revenue generator.
 Due to their underwater scenery and clean water, the Maldives is ranked among the best recreational diving destinations of the world, with over 60 local dive sites across the islands.
 It was also reported to be the world's most desired honeymoon destination, according to a global survey by Agoda.com.